BeFede/FullStackDevProject/README.md

     ```
     If you want to run on foreground and watch the output, you can run `docker-compose up` without `-d` parameter

+    This process may take a few seconds.
+Please wait until all services are runnning

 ## Insert cars in the database
 -------------
 You have two option to insert car data in the database.